 For internal use, these remedies may be used: maharasnadi decoction, dashamula decoction, rasnadi decoction, maha yogaraja guggulu, yogaraja guggulu or herbal ghees such as panchatikta ghrita, guggulu and gugglu tikta ghrita.

 For external application, these oils may be used: mahanarayana oil, vishagarbha oil, narayana oil, mahamasha oil, saindhavadi oil and bala oil.

 Shodhana therapy is performed to eliminate toxins from the body.
 The use of these therapies should be done under the guidance of a qualified Ayurvedic practitioner according to the condition of the client.

 Basti therapy is considered the best management of vitiated Vata.
 The ancient Ayurvedic sage Charaka refers to oil as ‘marutagana’ which means, it is the best for pacifying aggravated Vata.
-So, oil enema is preferred in this condition.20
+So, an oil enema is preferred in this condition.20

-Oil massage (snehana or abhyanga) and sudation or fomentation (swedana) are local treatments done over the affected part of the knee to alleviate pain, stiffness and improve flexibility.21
+Oil massage (snehana or abhyanga) and sudation or fomentation (swedana) are local treatments done over the affected part of the knee to alleviate pain, and stiffness and improve flexibility.21

 Here are some examples of oil massage (snehna) and sudation (swedana) frequently used for this condition.